-Most clients these days have heard about alternative dispute resolution and will be familiar with what this means however, when in the heat of a legal dispute, these alternatives to the expense of Court proceedings can often be forgotten.
-It is worth noting that some disputes cannot be resolved without the Court’s help however for those disputes where both parties are able to come together to try and resolve the dispute, with both giving each other something (whether that is just listening or time) this can often be a very fulfilling way of them taking back control of the situation and working together to resolve it.
+Most clients these days have heard about Alternative Dispute Resolution (ADR) and will be familiar with what this means.
+However, when in the heat of a legal dispute, these alternatives to the expense of Court proceedings can often be forgotten.
+It is worth noting that some disputes cannot be resolved without the Court’s help however, for those disputes where both parties are able to come together to try and resolve the dispute, with both giving each other something (whether that is just listening or time) this can often be a very fulfilling way of them taking back control of the situation and working together to resolve it.

 There are a range of ADR options available to parties in a dispute.
 Some of these are summarised below: